Scalping Trading UK Guide 2022

 Leverage allows you to amplify the value of a trade.
 For example, if you apply the leverage of 1:20 on a £500 buy order on gold, you are effectively trading with £10,000.
 Although newbies should avoid high leverage limits when first starting out, the exception to this rule is scraping.

 This is because you will be targeting super-low profit margins.
 In other words, making average gains of 0.1-0.2% per winning trade is not going to earn you enough money to make trading worthwhile.
 Of course, this won’t be the case if you have a substantial bankroll.

 But, if you are looking to deposit less than £50,000, you will need to consider applying leverage.
 The good news is that with the right risk management tools in place, leverage doesn’t have to be a high-risk manoeuvre.

 Although scalping itself is a trading strategy popular with UK investors, there are many different ways to approach it.

-One of the best scalping trading systems for entry-level investors is that of a consolidation strategy.
+One of the popular scalping trading systems for entry-level investors is that of a consolidation strategy.
 When an asset trades within a tight range, this is known as a consolidation period.